mdmamunhasan/harris-corner-detection/README.md

 # How it Works

-Find the images from images directory as input and find harris corners and out the images and reports to output folder.
+The scrip will find the images from images directory as input and find harris corners and out the images and reports to output folder.

 # Getting Started